-Students are advised of potential issues that could arise and are encouraged to reach out to their Field Liaison, Field Seminar instructor, and/or Field Director as soon as a problematic or concerning issue may arise.
+Students are advised of potential issues that could arise and are encouraged to reach out to their Field Liaison, Field Seminar instructor, and/or Director of Field Education as soon as a problematic or concerning issue may arise.

 Discussions and reminders about safety are reinforced in the field seminars and at the practicum site.
-The Director of Field Education will document any field site incidents of which involve a social work student and the steps taken to address an incident.
-Field Director will meet with the student and faculty advisor to assess the student's readiness to return to the field, and any other issues relevant to the situation.

-The Director of Field Education may alert the BSW/MSW Program Chair as well as the CHS Dean about incidents and concerns on an as-needed basis.
+The Director of Field Education will document any field site incidents which involve a social work student and the steps taken to address an incident.
+Director of Field Education will meet with the student and faculty advisor to assess the student's readiness to return to the field, and any other issues relevant to the situation.
+The Director of Field Education may alert the BSW/MSW Program Chair as well as the College of Liberal Arts Dean about incidents and concerns on an as-needed basis.